RECAPEM

 • Do not delay intervention (e.g. waiting for chest US, if not readily available), If clinical suspicion for TPT is high.

-• In unstable patients, impending to respiratory or hemodynamic crash, immediately perform needle decompression or finger thoracostomy followed by tube thoracosotmy.
+• In unstable patients, with impending respiratory or hemodynamic crash, immediately perform needle decompression or finger thoracostomy followed by tube thoracostomy.

 Traumatic pneumothorax